nickf1227/TN-Bench/README.md

-# TN-Bench v1.07
+# tn-bench v1.07

-## TN-Bench is an OpenSource software script that benchmarks your system and collects various statistical information via the TrueNAS API.
+##  tn-bench is an OpenSource software script that benchmarks your system and collects various statistical information via the TrueNAS API.
 It creates a dataset in each of your pools during testing, consuming 20 GiB of space for each thread in your system.

 ## Features